-Painting Paradise: The Art of the GardenFriday, 5 August 2016 to Sunday, 19 February 2017
+Painting Paradise: The Art of the GardenFriday, 5 August 2016 to Sunday, 26 February 2017

-Painting Paradise: The Art of the Garden will explore the changing character of the garden in art from the 16th to the early 20th century.Whether a sanctuary, a place for scientific study, a haven for the solitary thinker or a space for pure enjoyment and delight, gardens are where man and nature meet.
-The exhibition will include works by Leonardo da Vinci, Rembrandt van Rijn and the Sèvres Porcelain Factory, and some of the earliest and rarest surviving depictions of gardens and plants.
+Painting Paradise: The Art of the Garden reveals the way in which gardens have been celebrated in art across four centuries.
+Bringing together paintings, botanical studies, drawings, books, manuscripts and decorative arts, the exhibition explores the changing character of the garden from the 16th to the early 20th century. includes works by Leonardo da Vinci and Rembrandt van Rijn and some of the earliest and rarest surviving depictions of gardens and plants.

 The Queen's Gallery is open daily.